RoboJackets/business-process-manual/corporate/finance/bookkeeping-standards.rst

 .. vale Google.We = NO

 `Square deposits payments the following business day after a payment is received <https://squareup.com/help/us/en/article/3807-deposit-options-with-square>`_.
-Foundation Group is responsible for splitting processing fees from the deposit as an expense entry, and recording the remaining revenue in the appropriate revenue accounts.
+:ref:`Foundation Group <corporate/key-vendors:Foundation Group>` is responsible for splitting processing fees from the deposit as an expense entry, and recording the remaining revenue in the appropriate revenue accounts.
 RoboJackets is responsible for maintaining the `Square app transactions feed into QuickBooks <https://squareup.com/help/us/en/article/5180-intuit-quickbooks-and-square>`_.